cqse/teamscale-jacoco-agent/agent/README.md

   This can be used to encode e.g. a partition name that is parsed later on via Teamscale Artifactory connector options.
 - `artifactory-path-suffix` (optional): The path within the storage location between the default path and the uploaded artifact.
-- `artifactory-git-properties-jar` (optional): Specify a Jar to search a `git.properties` file within.
-  If not specified, Git commit information is extracted from the first found `git.properties` file.
-  See `git-properties-jar` for details.
-- `artifactory-git-properties-commit-date-format` (optional):
-  The Java data pattern `git.commit.time` is encoded with in `git.properties`.
-Defaults to `yyyy-MM-dd'T'HH:mm:ssZ`.

 ### The new standard upload schema
 ```